Overview for Chianti Wine Trails: Florence to Siena

 After breakfast, you take a 25-minute local city bus ride to the village of Settignano where the walk begins.
 During the walk, you will enjoy magnificent views of cypress trees, olive groves, Renaissance villas and the whole city of Florence at your feet.
-You will also stroll through the charming town of Fiesole and tour its Etruscan ruins, Roman amphitheatre and Franciscan monastery.
+You will also stroll through the charming town of Fiesole and tour its Etruscan ruins, Roman amphitheatre and a Franciscan monastery.

 - Accommodation: Hotel Malaspina